The Graduate Student Senate makes important decisions on bettering the lives of graduate students.

 The Senate is composed of one member from the Heller Student Association, one member from the International Business School Student Association and one representative from each program in the Graduate School of Arts and Sciences.
 The body meets monthly throughout the academic year to discuss issues, work on initiatives and gather feedback from the graduate student body.

-At the beginning of each year, a five-member Executive Committee is elected from among the Senate membership.
+At the beginning of each year, a seven-member Executive Committee is elected from among the Senate membership.
 The Executive Committee oversees the Senate budget and all GSA activities, can make appointments to fill Senate vacancies and can charter and disperse funds to graduate student clubs and organizations.
-Executive Committee members are expected to hold regular office hours each week.
+Executive Committee members are expected to dedicate a minimum of two work hours per week.

 Following is a list of Executive Committee officers for the 2019-20 academic year: